syagawa/cameyamasan/README.md

-# ESP32 Camera controlled by Raspberry Pi
+# ESP32 Timelapse Camera controlled by Raspberry Pi

 M5Stack Timer Camera X controlled by python on Raspberry Pi with Wi-Fi.

 Start the server with M5Stack Timer Camera X and get the image with Raspberry Pi by HTTP request.

 ## specs